 Figure 1a shows the Br 3d photoemission spectra of four aqueous solutions investigated in this study: 100 mM bromide, 100 mM bromate and 80 mM hypobromite at pH 13.7 and at pH 9.0.
 The Br 3d spectrum of the 100 mM bromide solution shows a peak that can be nicely fitted using a doublet due to spin-orbit splitting.
-The peak positions (binding energy -BE- of the Br $3d{5/2}$ =72.1 eV) and the fitting parameters used are reported in Table 1 and are in good agreement with the photoemission data shown in ref.
+The peak positions (binding energy -BE- of the Br $3d{5/2}=72.1 \text{ eV}$) and the fitting parameters used are reported in Table 1 and are in good agreement with the photoemission data shown in ref.
 [Artiglia et al., 2017] The Br 3d spectrum of the 80 mM hypobromite solution at pH=13.7 shows two peaks separated by approximately 2.1 eV, which can be fitted using two doublets whose $3d{5/2}$ peaks are found at 72.1 and at 74.25 eV, respectively.
-The former corresponds to bromide ions, whereas the latter to hypobromite ions (the preparation of the solutions is described in the experimental part).
-The Br 3d spectrum of the hypobromite solution at pH=9 shows a complex line shape, with two main features at approximately 72 and 76 eV.
+The former corresponds to bromide ions, whereas the latter to hypobromite ions (the preparation of the solution at pH=9 shows a complex line shape, with two main features at approximately 72 and 76 eV.
 A deconvolution procedure demonstrates that two doublets, centered at 72.1 and 76.2 eV, are not enough to correlate well with the raw experimental data.
 Thus, a third doublet component, centered at 74.25 is added.
 While the 72.1 eV and the 74.25 eV components are assigned to bromide and hypobromite ions, respectively, the 76.2 eV peak can be assigned to hypobromous acid formed at pH=9.
 The last solution, 100 mM bromate, shows a doublet whose $3d{5/2}$ peak centroid is at 79.1 eV.
 The BEs of the Br $3d{5/2}$ peaks of different species in Figure 1a are plotted as a function of the oxidation state of bromine in Figure 1b.
-The bromide, hypobromite and bromate ions show a good linear correlation, which means that the positive chemical shift measured is proportional to the screening effects caused by the increase of the oxidation state of bromine in hypobromite and in hypobromous acid lays outside.
+The bromide, hypobromite and bromate ions show a good linear correlation, which means that the positive chemical shift measured is proportional to the screening effects caused by the increase of the oxidation state from -1 to +5.
+Interestingly, the dot corresponding to hypobromous acid lays outside.
 Because the oxidation state of bromine in hypobromite and in hypobromous acid is the same, the electronic state of bromine, and thus the CEBE, in the latter is influenced by the different protonation state.